Can You Use Gas Drops and Gripe Water Together? Answered!

 According to manufacturers, gripe water is safe for children ages 1 month and up.

 You can administer gripe water when a child displays symptoms of discomfort due to excess gas or continuous crying associated with colic or if the child has hiccups.
-This typically occurs after feeding and lying down overnight.

 It’s best to consult with a pediatrician about the right time to give your child gripe water.

-Gripe Water Before or After a Feeding?
+Gripe Water Before or After a Feeding

 There are no specific instructions on when to administer gripe water.
 It can be done both before and after a feeding.
-Most often it’s done after to address any excess gas taken in while eating.

 However, it’s recommended to wait at least 30 minutes after eating to give a baby gripe water so that food can digest properly.
-Otherwise, the gripe water may mix poorly with other contents of the stomach and cause vomiting.

-How Long Does Gripe Water Take to Work?
+How Long Gripe Water Takes to Work

-Gripe water, like gas relief drops, is not guaranteed to work.
 However, manufacturers and parents state that it takes 30 minutes or less to begin working.

 Most gripe waters allow 3-6 doses to be given in a 24-hour period.
-Remember to always check the label and consult a pediatrician for dosing instructions.

 When Does Colic Peak?